 Osaka, a port city known for its crazy nightlife, amazing street food, and bright neon signs, is one of the top tourist destinations in Japan.
 Dotonburi, Osaka Castle, Shinsekai, there are just so many things to do in Osaka.

-However, traveling in Japan is quite expensive and sometimes you might just have one day in Osaka.
+As efficient as the trains are in Japan, 24 hours in Osaka is not enough to see all the beautiful sights it has to offer.
+We understand that traveling in Japan is quite expensive and sometimes you might just have one day in Osaka.

 The Perfect Osaka 1 Day Itinerary